- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

-In addition to the exhibits, the Dairy Barn has digital, ceramics and fiber art studios where workshops and classes are held throughout the year, as well as skill-building opportunities for current artists.
+In addition to the exhibits, the Dairy Barn has digital, ceramics and fiber art studios where workshops and classes are held throughout the year and skill-building opportunities for current artists.
 The Dairy Barn is also a popular venue for weddings and parties.
 Happy Hour workshops are held weekly on the patio with live music – it’s a really fun place to go in Ohio this weekend!

 Athens Lunatic Asylum, 100 Ridges Circle